kpman/newsroom/README.md

 $ newsroom [source] [number]
 ```

-You can see the latest news or articles from source which supported by this CLI.
+You can see the latest news from source.

 <img width=859 src="https://rawgit.com/kpman/newsroom/master/media/screenshot.png" alt="screenshot">